fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/02_encapsulation.md

 Cases where to use `struct` instead of `class`:

-- all members are intentionally public and there are no strong invariants - the type is just a box for multiple variables - common example is a point struct holding just X and Y coordinates
+- all members are intentionally public and there are no strong relations - the type is just a box for multiple variables - common example is a point struct holding just X and Y coordinates
 - the type is empty (empty types are useful in some situations)
 - the type is a template helper (also applies to type traits)

 <div class="note pro-tip">
 Use structs only as types that tie together few public members.
-If you need something more (restricting access to protected/private, invariant-safe member functions) use classes.
+If you need something more (restricting access to protected/private, complex member functions) use classes.

 When in doubt, use a class.
 </div>